 We continued our drive through the island all the way to Partheni (Παρθένι) where we visited the Agmar Shipyard.
 We met with its director Angelos Gaitanidis; both he and the facility made a good impression on us.
 We also talked to several boat owners who confirmed that the engine, machine shop and mast repairs are very good.

 We drove to the nearby chapel of Ayia Matrona, over the cove of Kioura, that has modern frescoes painted by the political prisoners held here at the bleak military camp during the days of the junta (1967-72).
 In general, Partheni, although a very good anchorage, can be depressing because of its dark history.

 On our way back we stopped at the site of the Temple of Artemis which is just SW of the airport.
 Unfortunately not very much remains to be seen.

 After Partheni, we drove E to Blafouti (Μπλαφούτι) or Plakoudi according to Heikell.
-It looks like a very pleasant anchorage but I am not sure of how well it is protected from the meltemi.
+It looked like a very pleasant anchorage but I was not sure of how well it is protected from the meltemi.
 We then returned to Xerocambos taking the W drive along the large bay of Gourna which is less attractive than the E bays.
 Also, Gourna is exposed to the meltemi.
 By now, the wind was howling.
-We had a salad and a beer at the Kyma and the went aboard Thetis to rest.
+We had a salad and a beer at the Kyma and then went aboard Thetis to rest.